gibbok/event-timeline/README.md

 We could consider using SSR (Server-side Rendering) to enhance the performance of our application.
 With SSR, the user is presented with a fully rendered page immediately, rather than waiting for the page to be generated on the client-side.
 This can improve the perceived performance of the application and lead to a better user experience.
 Next.js provides built-in support for SSR, making it easy to implement this approach in our application.

+Additionally, we could analyze the project and, if necessary, utilize memoization to improve React performance.

 ## UX/UI Aspects

 For this simple application, I have chosen `MUI` for its simplicity and wide range of pre-made UI components.
 The use of Material-UI also provides a consistent and visually pleasing UI.